What a Crash Victim Should Do Next

 Protect yourself

-Get medically evaluated, tell providers exactly what hurts, and begin a same-day record of symptoms, observations, and decisions. fileciteturn58file0
+Get medically evaluated, tell providers exactly what hurts, and begin a same-day record of symptoms, observations, and decisions.

 Protect the file

-The first workflow
+The first 72 hours matter

-The most important move is sequence.
-The first days after a crash often decide whether the victim controls the file or spends the next year trying to reconstruct what should have been preserved at the start. fileciteturn58file0
+The first three days after a serious crash often decide whether the victim controls the file or spends the next year trying to reconstruct what should have been preserved at the start.

 | Stage | What to do | Main purpose | Key output |